dougbtv/robocniconfig/README.md

 Uses a large language model (LLM) to generate CNI configurations and net-attach-defs (like for [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni)) from your "hints". using [ollama](https://github.com/jmorganca/ollama).

-That is, it's an AI/ML
+That is, it's a way to prompt an AI/ML LLM to get CNI configurations.

 I was initially get it to spin up pods ~95% of the time